 this is useful for planning entries on a re-test after an initial break — you can see historically how frequently price comes back and how far it tends to pull in.

-appears on IB breakout and ORB.
+appears on IB breakout, ORB, and opening week range.

 by levels